1. Selecting And Hiring a REALTOR or Agent.

 your own representative.

-- What Should An Agent Be Able To Do?
+- What Should A REALTOR or Agent Be Able To Do?

 An agent should be able to answer your questions, help you